-While holidays are often a time of joy and celebration, for many they can be a source of stress and anxiety.
-Expectations about what should happen around the holidays can collide with the reality of what actually does happen, causing disappointment, anger, and sadness.
-Some families can find themselves repeating difficult and even painful family dramas year after year.
-Family gatherings at holiday times may not fit the picture usually seen on a holiday greeting card.
-Fortunately, something can be done to make the holidays more enjoyable.
+While holidays are typically a time of joy and celebration, they can also be a source of stress and anxiety.
+Sometimes expectations about what should happen around the holidays collide with the reality of what actually happens, and this can lead to disappointment, anger, and sadness.
+Fortunately, there are ways to make the holidays more enjoyable!

-Knowing what typically does happen makes it possible to plan ahead.
-Often small alterations in both expectations and behavior can make a big difference.
-The next step is to talk it over with your spouse/partner and other family members.
-Think through what you would like to have happen for the holidays.
+Enter the holidays with a good idea of what to expect and a plan for how to deal with events and issues as they arise.
+Begin by reflecting on what has happened in the past at family gatherings; thinking about what typically happens makes it possible to plan ahead.
+Often, small alterations in both expectations and behavior make a big difference.
+Talk over your plans with your spouse/partner and other family members, and take time to think through what you would like to happen during the holidays.

-- Creating new traditions: It is easy to forget that traditions do evolve over the course of a family's history.
-Despite what we often expect, many family members welcome change.
-Creating new traditions can be an enlivening process that respects what's come before but generates new forms of celebration reflecting the needs of the present.
-Families who find themselves exhausted and feeling overextended can scale back the traditions they've been valiantly trying to keep alive.
-For example, a family may feel relieved after they decide not to have the same dinner menu each year just because it was a tradition.
-Gift giving as a source of stress can be dealt with by deciding beforehand on a limit and letting family members know what to expect.
+Creating new traditions can be an enlivening process that respects what's come before, but generates new forms of celebration reflecting present and changing circumstances.
+Families who find themselves feeling exhausted and overextended can scale back the traditions they've been straining to uphold.
+For example, a family may feel relieved after deciding to deviate from the dinner menu they’ve prepared each year just because it was a tradition.

 - Be proactive rather than reactive.

-- Have reasonable expectations and be clear about what is really important to you.
+- Be clear about waht is really important to you.

 - Be flexible and willing to change - In addition to making your life easier it is a great example to set for your children.